 The luxury and glamourous 5* Nile cruises are for many travellers a ‘must-do’.
 The vessels are simply exquisite and the accommodation is second to none, with wonderful on-board activities and sublime cuisine with expert Egyptologist guides educating you with their vast knowledge.

-However, I prefer a more personal experience, so we opted to sail by dahabiya.
+However, I prefer a more personal experience, so we opted to sail by dahabiya on a private charter journey.
 Stepping onto a traditional dahabiya with our own personal small crew and the wind in the sails (there are no motors on these cruise vessels) is a classical and magical way to explore local villages and idyllic islands in a truly traditional Egyptian way!

 These vessels are smaller than the large modern cruise ships and far easier to manoeuvre, so one can sail to less accessible monuments and the experience becomes even more personal.
 One really fun activity to take part in is to join the chef on a food market tour.
 It is a brilliant way to learn about traditional food products and your senses are heightened with the exotic smells and tastes before you head back to the boat for your Egyptian cooking class!